docker-mailserver/docker-mailserver/docs/content/config/security/rspamd.md

 ### With the Help of a Custom File

 DMS provides the ability to do simple adjustments to Rspamd modules with the help of a single file.
-Just place a file called `rspamd-modules.conf` into the directory `docker-data/dms/config/` (which translates to `/tmp/docker-mailserver/` in the container).
+Just place a file called `rspamd-modules.conf` into the [local config directory `docker-data/dms/config/`][docs-volumes-config].
 If this file is present, DMS will evaluate it.
 The structure is _very_ simple.
 Each line in the file looks like this:

 ```txt
 COMMAND ARGUMENT1 ARGUMENT2 ARGUMENT3